canalplus/rx-player/src/core/abr/README.md

     network to handle would lead to excessive re-bufferings, but a too low would be not as pleasant to watch)

-In order to estimate the quality that maximizes the playback experience, the ABR relies on multiple algorithms:
+In order to estimate the quality that maximizes the playback experience, we rely on multiple algorithms:
   1. One which picks a quality from network conditions.
   2. Another relies on buffering conditions to make its choices.
   3. A third, only used in very rare conditions, "guess" the right quality by